-Like the Scythians and Sarmatians, the Alans were a horse-riding nomadic people, and speakers of an Iranian language of Western Central Asia - and kin too of the Saca and Yuezhi/Kushans further east.
+Like the Scythians and Sarmatians, the Alans were a horse-riding nomadic people, and speakers of an Iranian language of Western Central Asia - and kin too of the Saka and Yuezhi/Kushans further east.
 They were also related to the Persians and Medes and other Iranian people who had moved from the Steppe around 1000 BC to the Iranian plateau, and adopted a more sedentary way of life.

-The Yancai - the Chinese name for a nomadic people around the Aral Sea during the Han dynasty (206 BC - AD 220), who were mentioned by Zhang Xian.
+The Yancai - the Chinese name for a nomadic people around the Aral Sea during the Han dynasty (206 BC - AD 220), who were mentioned by Zhang Qian.
 The princely family buried in such golden splendour at Tillya Tepe might be 'Alans of Ganju' from this era.
 A Chinese chronicle says the Yancai changed their name to Alanliao.
 They expanded west and south into the area north of the Black Sea around the end of the 1st century BC., under pressure from the Yuezhi/Kushans.

 They are also very probably the Aorsi referred to by Roman writers (Strabo, Tacitus) who supported Rome in settling problems in Bosporus Kingdom, their client state.
 The Alans may well have assimilated the Aorsi (aslo called Adorsi or Alanorsi).